Park ranger: Duties, disciplines, and specializations

-Worldwide ranger deficit in developing countries
+Worldwide deficit in developing countries

 The Adopt A Ranger Foundation has calculated that worldwide about 150,000 rangers are needed for the protected areas in developing and transitions countries.
 There is no data on how many rangers are employed at the moment, but probably less than half the protected areas in developing and transition countries have any rangers at all and those that have them are at least 50% short.
 This means that there would be a worldwide ranger deficit of 105,000 rangers in the developing and transition countries.

-One of the world's foremost conservationists, Dr. Kenton Miller, stated about the importance of rangers: "The future of our ecosystem services and our heritage depends upon park rangers.
+Dr. Kenton Miller, a former director general of the International Union for Conservation of Nature (IUCN), stated about the importance of rangers: "The future of our ecosystem services and our heritage depends upon park rangers.
 With the rapidity at which the challenges to protected areas are both changing and increasing, there has never been more of a need for well prepared human capacity to manage.
 Park rangers are the backbone of park management.
 They are on the ground.
 They work on the front line with scientists, visitors, and members of local communities."

-Adopt A Ranger fears that the ranger deficit is the single greatest limiting factor in effectively protecting nature in 75% of the world.
+Adopt A Ranger claims that the ranger deficit is the single greatest limiting factor in effectively protecting nature in 75% of the world.
 Currently, no conservation organization or Western country or international organization addresses this problem.
 Adopt A Ranger has been incorporated to draw worldwide public attention to the most urgent problem that conservation is facing in developing and transition countries: protected areas without field staff.
 Specifically, it will contribute to solving the problem by fund raising to finance rangers in the field.
 It will also help governments in developing and transition countries to assess realistic staffing needs and staffing strategies.

 In popular culture

 In popular culture, a stereotype of American park rangers has been created by children's media such as the Yogi Bear cartoon series (Ranger Smith), as well as Disney's Ranger Woodlore and the anthropomorphic character Ranger Rick from the magazine of the same name.

+Park rangers appear in Grand Theft Auto V in the form of the San Andreas Park Rangers.

+In recent years, the work of rangers and the harsh realities they face around the world are being captured in highly produced documentaries and films.